A pedagogical history of compactness: Possible motivations for compactness

+\begin{thm} [Arzel\`{a}-Ascoli] Any bounded equicontinuous sequence of functions in $C^0[a,b]$ has a uniformly convergent subsequence.\footnote{From the original Italian: La condizione necessaria e sufficiente affinch\'{e} una successione data di funzioni $u_1(x), u_2(x), ... u_n(x),...$ abbia una funzione limite, nel senso detto sopra, \'{e} che, preso un numero positivo $\sigma$ piccolo a piacere, si possa sempre determinare un numero intero corrispondente $m_\sigma$ tale che per ogni $x$, nell'intervallo $a ... b$, si abbia qualunque sia $p$ intero positivo, $\mid u_{m_\sigma(x)} - u_{m_\sigma+p} (x) \mid < \sigma$.
+Translated to English: The necessary and sufficient conditions that a given sequence of functions $u_1(x), u_2(x), ... u_n(x),...$ defined on an interval $a ... b$ may converge to a limiting function is that, given an arbitrarily small positive number $\sigma$ there can always be determined a corresponding integer $m_\sigma$ such that for all values of $x$ in the interval $a ...b$, and for all positive integers $p$, $\mid u_{m_\sigma(x)} - u_{m_\sigma+p} (x) \mid < \sigma$~\cite[p.
+226]{asc2}.} \end{thm}

-And using modern terminology we can state a consequence of this theorem, analogous to the Heine-Borel theorem:
+Using modern terminology we can state a consequence of this theorem, analogous to the Heine-Borel theorem:

-\begin{thm} A subset of $C^0[a,b]$ is compact iff it is closed, bounded and equicontinuous~\cite[p.
-279]{mun1}. \end{thm}
+\begin{thm} A subset of $C^0[a,b]$ is compact iff it is closed, bounded and equicontinuous. \end{thm}

-Ascoli proved the sufficiency of this condition in 1883 and Arzel\`{a} the necessity in 1893~\cite[p.
-392]{dunf}.
-This generalization of Bolzano-Weierstrass (although not stated in terms of compactness) was apparently well known after 1880.
-Moreover, Hilbert seems to have discovered this property independently and published it in 1900~\cite[p.
+Ascoli proved the sufficiency of this condition in 1884~\cite[p.567]{asc1} and Arzel\`{a} the necessity in 1889~\cite[p.
+345]{arze} (with a clearer proof presented in 1894~\cite[p.
+226]{asc2}).
+This generalization of Bolzano-Weierstrass's theorem (although not stated in terms of compactness) was apparently well known after 1880.
+Moreover, Hilbert seems to have discovered this ``compactness" property independently and published it in 1900~\cite[p.
 82]{die1}.

-It is unclear whether Arzel\`{a} and Ascoli themselves were aware of how their work was connected with compactness.
-But it is clear that Fr\'{e}chet's work was influenced by theirs~\cite[p.
+It is unclear whether Arzel\`{a} and Ascoli themselves were aware of how their work was connected with compactness, but Fr\'{e}chet's work was influenced by theirs~\cite[p.
 255]{tay1}.